Sligo Rovers F.C. (women): History

 On 15 December 2021 former Rovers player Steve Feeney was appointed as the senior women's team's first manager, leaving his role at Ballinamallard United to take up the post.
 Emma Hansberry became the club's first signed player on 11 January 2022.
 Amy Hyndman and Katie Melly followed on 20 January.
-The club played its first friendly match on 22 January 2022, beating Conn Rangers, a non-League team from neighbouring County Mayo, 6–3 at the "Sean Fallon Centre" all weather pitch at The Showgrounds before a crowd of about 300 people.

 On the opening day of the 2022 Women's National League, 5 March 2022, Sligo Rovers lost their first competitive match 6–0 at Peamount United.
 The FAI later awarded Sligo Rovers a 3–0 walkover win, when Peamount reported themselves for fielding an ineligible player in the match.
 Seven days later the first home match at The Showgrounds was lost 3–0 to DLR Waves before an encouraging crowd of 945.
 On 19 March 2022 the club secured its first ever competitive win, 2–1 over Cork City at Turners Cross.
-Gemma McGuinness scored the club's first official goal in the match.
+Gemma McGuinness scored the club's first official goal in the match, Emma Doherty scored Sligo's other goal.